 International trades and services trigger two or more countries and each country has its own transfer pricing regime.
 As a result, at least two legislations have to take into consideration and the sale of goods and services from Thailand to a group company abroad – or vice versa – has to be in-line with

 - Documentation requirements under foreign laws

-Although many transfer pricing rules are based on OECD guidelines, the devil is in the details and an unsynchronized legislation might, unfortunately, result in a double taxation or (rarely) in white profits which remain untaxed.
+Although many transfer pricing rules are based on OECD guidelines, the devil is in the details and unsynchronized legislation might, unfortunately, result in double taxation or (rarely) in white profits that remain untaxed.

 Tax compliance under the new transfer pricing regime

 The transfer pricing regime is applicable to group companies only.
 Companies qualify as a group if they are linked directly or indirectly by capital, management or control.
 Shareholding, as solely relevant for the applicability of the Foreign Business Act, is just one of several criteria.
 The group qualification will trigger the new rules reporting requirements.
 The good old days when the revenue department has to explicitly request certain documents are over soon.